AnUnknownStranger/COMS6998-Project/README.md

   - Run ' python Predict.py Fdefault' to perform evaluation on the default compilation wrapper on the fine-tuned model
   - Run ' python Predict.py Fro' to perform evaluation on max-autotune compilation wrapper on fine-tuned model
   - Run ' python Predict.py Fma' to perform evaluation on the reduce-overhead compilation wrapper on the fine-tuned model
+  - Run ' python Predict.py pruned' to perform evaluation on the pruned model

 Quantization.py
   - Run ' python Quantization.py ' to optimize the model with dynamic quantization

+Pruning.py
+  - Run ' python Pruning.py ' to run training on pruned model

 # Result